growse/growse.com-blog/2020/_posts/2020-02-03-problems-with-unmounted-san-luns-and-windows-clients.md

 title: "Problems with unmounted SAN LUNs and Windows clients"
 ---

+This is about a problem with computers and storage devices.
+There is no satisfying conclusion.
+I do think I fixed the issue, but I still don't really know what caused it.
+Grrr.

 # Block storage on Kubernetes

 I've got a couple of the HP Microserver G8s at home, one of which is running [FreeNAS](https://freenas.org).
 It's generally one of the few things I have that I don't tinker with and (as a result) doesn't really break that often.
 I've got 4 spinning rust discs in it, plus a couple of SSDs that are doing ZFS caching things.